yuxuan7z/cfmid_to_amd64/README.md

 ### Always download the newest version of notebooks on this Github Page.
-If you have any question, please contact Data Science team (Hugo, Houda, Yuxuan)
+If you have any question, please contact Data Science team (Houda, Hugo and Yuxuan)

 ***
 __Step 1__: Create 3 folders in the folder where you stored notebooks which are:
-    i. data
+- data
-    ii. out
+- out
-    iii.
-QQplots
+- QQplots
 ![image_1](https://psbincca-my.sharepoint.com/:i:/g/personal/yzhang_psbinc_ca/EZJtkg0TMY5Hr-bIdFZc32EB-toqSSv-akLFXU65G6nWuw?e=1ht3eb)

 __Step 2__: Create 2 folders in the ‘data’ folder which are: